How do I sign out?

 - I will find Utilities .

 - Click Terminal .
-A jumping terminal icon may appear for a while - which means the application is launching.
+For a moment, a jumping terminal icon may appear - meaning the application is launching.

 A new terminal window is created by clicking on the File -> New Shell menu.
 The menu is at the top of the screen.

 XCode Error "The operation couldn't be competed.
 (Cocoa error - 102.)"

 You may encounter this error when trying to run your application via Xcode in iOS Simulator.
 It is caused by the fact that iOS Simulator does not support running applications that are in a network-connected location over NFS.
 The home directories where the applications are located are currently mounted over NFS.

 mkdir /tmp/$USER mkdir -p ~/Library/Developer rm -rf ~/Library/Developer/CoreSimulator ln -s /tmp/$USER ~/Library/Developer/CoreSimulator

 If you log on to another machine, you need a step with

 mkdir execute again because it is a local directory on the machine.
 It is a good idea to remove this directory when you are finished (

 rm -rf /tmp/$USER ).